 So encourage your child to play outdoors for at least 30-60 minutes each day, with siblings, friends or as part of a sports team.
 Perhaps you can take a walk or a bike ride with them after work, or throw a Frisbee — essentially helping them get into the habit of having fun without depending on screens.

 If your child has already developed myopia and you want to limit its progression, contact us today.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang at Myopia Management Center At Issaquah Eyeworks can help reduce or slow down myopia progression so they can live their best life.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang at Myopia Management Center At Issaquah Eyeworks can help reduce or slow down myopia progression so they can live their best life.